 3.10.1.
 The Fire Risk Assessment is sited in the fire manual in the grey cupboard (staffroom).
-The Fire Risk Assessment is undertaken the Head teacher and a consultant annually.
-This will be reviewed on an annual basis or sooner if significant changes have taken place before this time.
+The Fire Risk Assessment is undertaken by a consultant once every four years and by the headteacher annually.
+This will be reviewed sooner if significant changes have taken place before this time.
 If the risk assessment identifies any significant risk the school will treat them with the appropriate priority and an action plan will be generated to address the high risks immediately and reasonable time periods applied to implement the control measures for the medium and low risks.
-(The Fire Policy statement is kept with the fire risk assessment).
+The Fire Policy statement is kept with the fire risk assessment.

-Notices of fire procedures are fixed to visible sites around the school and in every classroom

-Emergency exit doors and routes are kept clear at all times and not obstructed by random storage at any time.
+Notices of fire procedures are fixed to visible sites around the school and in every classroom Emergency exit doors and routes are kept clear-at-all-times and not obstructed by random storage.
 All fire doors are kept permanently unlocked while the premises are in use.
 Staff are actively encouraged to demonstrate good housekeeping.

-The Cleaner in charge checks all fire-fighting and detection equipment weekly to ensure they are in good working order and within the "use by" date as is the statutory requirement.
-In addition, there is an annual check of all firefighting equipment by LA appointed contractors annually.
+The cleaner in charge checks all firefighting and detection equipment weekly to ensure they are in good working order and within the "use by" date as is the statutory requirement.
+In addition, there is an annual check of all firefighting equipment by LA appointed contractors.

 The fire alarms are tested weekly by the cleaner in charge and emergency lighting monthly as required by Regulatory Reform (Fire Safety) Order and associated Fire Risk Assessment for Educational Premises guidance documentation.
-Records are kept in the logbook found in the cleaning cupboard.
+Records are kept in the logbook found in the cleaner's cupboard.